-Planning Priority 5 - Conserve and celebrate bushland and waterways The Biodiversity Conservation Act 2017 has introduced a legislative framework for land management and biodiversity conservation in NSW.
+4.5 Prepare a Climate Adaptation Plan (short term) 2020-2040 Eurobodalla Local Strategic Planning Statement 2020-2040 introduced a legislative framework for land management and biodiversity conservation in NSW.
 The legislation included biodiversity offsetting and private land conservation.
-While legislative reforms have had significant impact on development in the region, there is an opportunity for owners of bushland to enter Biodiversity Stewardship Agreements which ensures the economic, social and ecological benefits of biodiversity offsets are kept local.
-It continues to be important to protect threatened species in the region, including the East Lynne Midge Orchid, Swift Parrot, Grey-headed Flying Fox and Yellow-bellied Glider and understand how we can best live within such diverse natural surrounds.
+The Biodiversity Conservation Act 2016 has While legislative reforms have had significant impact on development in the region, there is an opportunity for owners of bushland to enter Biodiversity Stewardship Agreements which ensures the economic, social and ecological benefits of biodiversity offsets are kept local.
+It continues to be important to protect threatened species in the region - including the East Lynne Midge Orchid, Swift Parrot, Grey-headed Flying Fox and Yellow-bellied Glider - and understand how we can best live within such diverse natural surrounds.
 This includes protecting and rejuvenating wildlife corridors, managing important habitat and establishing development controls that minimise our impact on these endangered species.

-OUR ENVIRONMENT Actions 5.1 Develop a Biodiversity Strategy that identifies land management opportunities in the Biodiversity Conservation Act 2017 (short term) 5.2 Review LEP and DCPs to assess environmental impact of development that doesn't automatically enter the NSW Biodiversity Offset Scheme (medium term)
+Actions 5.1 Develop a Biodiversity Strategy that identifies land management opportunities in the Biodiversity Conservation Act 2016 (short term)

+5.2 Review the LEP and DCPs to provide guidelines for developers, designers and development assessors to avoid, minimise and offset the impacts of development consistently, efficiently and effectively (medium term)

-5.3 Investigate development controls as recommended in the Grey-headed Flying Fox Management Plan (medium term)
+5.3 Investigate development controls

+as recommended in the Grey-headed

+Flying Fox Management Plan

+(medium term)

+Planning priority 5

+Our environment